-- 26. A person making a return under clause 4.9 of this code must disclose: - a) each source of income that the person reasonably expects to receive in the period commencing on the first day after the return date and ending on the following 30 June, and - b) each source of income received by the person in the period since 30 June of the previous financial year. - 27.
-A reference in clause 26 of this schedule to each source of income received, or reasonably expected to be received, by a person is a reference to: - a) in relation to income from an occupation of the person: - i) a description of the occupation, and - ii) if the person is employed or the holder of an office, the name and address of their employer, or a description of the office, and - iii) if the person has entered into a partnership with other persons, the name (if any) under which the partnership is conducted, or
+- 25. A person making a return under clause 4.15 of this code must disclose: - a) each source of income that the person reasonably expects to receive in the period commencing on the first day after the return date and ending on the following 30 June, and - b) each source of income received by the person in the period since 30 June of the previous financial year. - 26.
+A reference in clause 26 of this schedule to each source of income received, or reasonably expected to be received, by a person is a reference to: - a) in relation to income from an occupation of the person: - i) a description of the occupation, and - ii) if the person is employed or the holder of an office, the name and address of their employer, or a description of the office, and

-- b) in relation to income from a trust, the name and address of the settlor and the trustee, or - c) in relation to any other income, a description sufficient to identify the person from whom, or the circumstances in which, the income was, or is reasonably expected to be, received. - 28.
-The source of any income need not be disclosed by a person in a return if the amount of the income received, or reasonably expected to be received, by the person from that source did not exceed \$500, or is not reasonably expected to exceed \$500, as the case may be. - 29.
-The source of any income received by the person that they ceased to receive prior to becoming a councillor need not be disclosed. - 30.
-A fee paid to a councillor or to the mayor or deputy mayor under sections 248 or 249 of the LGA need not be disclosed.
+- iii) if the person has entered into a partnership with other persons, the name (if any) under which the partnership is conducted, or - b) in relation to income from a trust, the name and address of the settlor and the trustee, or - c) in relation to any other income, a description sufficient to identify the person from whom, or the circumstances in which, the income was, or is reasonably expected to be, received. - 27.
+The source of any income need not be disclosed by a person in a return if the amount of the income received, or reasonably expected to be received, by the person from that source did not exceed \$500, or is not reasonably expected to exceed \$500, as the case may be. - 28.
+The source of any income received by the person that they ceased to receive prior to becoming a councillor or designated person need not be disclosed.